d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 print(bigram_vocab.token_freqs[:10])
 ```

 Two things are notable.
 Out of the 10 most frequent word pairs, 9 are composed of stop words and only one is relevant to the actual book - 'the time'.
-Let's see whether the bigram frequencies behave in the same manner as the unigram frequencies.
+Let us see whether the bigram frequencies behave in the same manner as the unigram frequencies.

 ```{.python .input  n=4}
 trigram_tokens = [[triple for triple in zip(line[:-2], line[1:-1], line[2:])]